 outpatient service centers.

 services are offered in many settings.
-For instance, medical schools often
+For instance, medical centers often

 provide various types of outpatient services, such as pain clinics or